Subgin/tonic/README.md

 stats_page: false  # Disable
 ```

-**Features:**
-- **Summary statistics:** Total items, unique fields, and categories count
-- **Field analysis:** Automatic field type inference (categorical, numeric, date, boolean, array, text, etc.)
-- **Contextual statistics:**
-  - Categorical fields: unique values and most common items
-  - Numeric fields: min/max/average values and distribution
-  - Array fields (like tags): total unique values, average items per entry, most common tags
-  - Date fields: date ranges and unique dates
-  - Boolean fields: true/false counts and percentages
-- **Category breakdown:** Overview of all categories with item counts and links to category pages
-- **Responsive design:** Works seamlessly on desktop and mobile devices

-The stats page leverages the same field inference logic used for filters, ensuring consistency across your Tonic site.
-No configuration is required – it automatically adapts to any collection schema.

-If you want to customize how the stats page looks, you can edit the HTML template at [`source/templates/collection/stats_page.html.erb`](source/templates/collection/stats_page.html.erb).
+If you want to customize how the stats page looks, you can edit the HTML template at [`source/stats.html.erb`](source/stats.html.erb).

 #### Font family